This sponsored post is brought to you by KAYAK.

 This is an easy one to write and that's because long before KAYAK approached me about writing this post, KAYAK Explore was already a favorite tool in my repertoire, even if anyone barely knew about it.
 I even remember covering this for Lifehacker back in the day when it first launched!
 God.

 Luckily, not too much has changed.
 (Seriously, that's a good thing.
 If it ain't broke...)
-KAYAK Explore is an open-ended search that looks for flights based on budget, weather, geography, flight time and activities like canoe paddling (click here if you want to learn about how to paddle a canoe effectively, then need not worry, there are guides present who will be able to teach you before you get onto the canoe.
+KAYAK Explore is an open-ended search that looks for flights based on budget, weather, geography, flight time, and activities like canoe paddling, kayaking, and so on.
+If you have no idea how to paddle a canoe effectively, then need not worry, there are guides present who will be able to teach you before you get onto the canoe.
 The best part is that travelers can be as flexible or as picky as they want.
-Compared to most normal search parameters—which pretty much asks for a specific time period and destination—KAYAK Explore is heaven-sent.
+Compared to most normal search parameters—which pretty much ask for a specific time and destination—KAYAK Explore is heaven-sent.

 Since taking a break is usually code for me to jump on a plane almost anywhere, I usually like to keep it within a budget so I can save for the next trip after that.
 Plus, I guess it helps that I'll go almost anywhere.

 That said, KAYAK Explore does need a few parameters, and at the very least, it needs an airport to search from.
 I'll be back in Los Angeles come November and I was looking for a quickie break right around then.
 Sometimes I default to some place I've already been but I'm feeling slightly adventurous this time.
 You know, like, as long it's under $400.

 Once the airport is set, users can customize the preferences to their liking.
 It turns out I can go to DFW for $81 on Spirit.
 Or Chicago for $117 on the same airline.
 But why would I go there when I can go to Canada for $106 or Mexico for $165?!
 Or South America for $344?
 Um, hello.